dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 When ROI pooling, (C+1) feature maps with size of $$k^2$$ are produced, i.e. $$k^2(C+1)$$.
 The pooling is done in the sense that they are pooled with the same area and the same color in the figure.
 Average voting is performed to generate (C+1) 1d-vector.
 And finally softmax is performed on the vector.

-Consider for example following example,
+Consider for example following example of R-FCN detecting a baby,

 -rfcn_roi.png